Education of youth and adults is our priority

 Hurricane Sandy & Resiliency

 PortSide has a lot to offer on this topic from flood awareness and preparedness to emergency response.
 PortSide's Sandy recovery work won us a White House award for Sandy recovery work and honors from the NYS Senate.
 Our President Carolina Salguero was appointed by the Governor’s office to Red Hook’s NY Rising committee, New York State’s program to make communities around the state more resilient.
+See Resiliency 101 on our Red Hook WaterStories website for some examples of content we can repackage according to age level.
 One educational example is how we taught hurricane Sandy to a 3rd grade class from Bedford Stuyvesant in conjunction with the great non-profit "Behind the Book."
 We had the kids measure normal tide height and height of the surge.
 We brought in community members for them to interview as requested by Behind the Book and fused a ship tour with WaterStories of what we were doing in various ship spaces before and during Sandy.
 We explained how we set up and ran an aid center for Red Hook after Sandy.

 This class can be provided on our ship the MARY A. WHALEN, on the waterfront, or in a classroom, and can be tailored to students from elementary to high school age.
 An exploration of math via maritime workplace examples, the class brings life to the subject and can be taught using simple math or real-life trigonometry problems.
 Hands-on elements, such as tools, sections of wood piling and safety gear, have proven to be a great hit with students and teachers alike.
 Whether you are looking for a show-and-tell for first-graders or to understand the calculations of basic barge design (eg, what floats your boat) this program can be configured for you.